What We Do

 Expecting parents, parents, and caregivers of pre-kindergarten children who need help getting school-ready, raising multiple children, or getting back together after being apart.

-For additional information, see the Texas Maternal, Infant, and Early Childhood Home Visiting Needs Assessment.
+For additional information, see the Updated Texas Maternal, Infant, and Early Childhood Home Visit Needs Assessment.

 Map of Providers and Communities